-Make sure your audio source is of a good quality before listening.
-Low quality MP3’s won’t sound to good with these.
+- Make sure your audio source is of good quality before listening.
+Low quality MP3’s won’t sound too good with these.
 Think 320Kbps and above for optimal listening.
 A good rule of thumb: GIGO (Garbage in, garbage out).
 128Kbps will sound pretty crappy with these.

 Similarities & Differences

-Both are great for gaming, and have pretty amazing soundstage.
+- Both are great for gaming and have a pretty amazing soundstage.